-On January 2013, executive director Chae-Yoon Lee was named CEO of ATUS by the Board of Directors.
+In August 2013, executive director Hae-Kwang Lee was named CEO of ATUS by the Board of Directors.
 His wealth of knowledge and experience in business management is expected to contribute widely to the development of ATUS.
 The Board is composed of three executive directors and one auditor.
 This Board of Directors is working toward enhancing the corporation's value and shareholders' interests by utilizing broad understanding of the industry and diverse experience.

-Board of Directors (April 2013)
+Board of Directors Meeting (April 2014)

 Name Title

-Chae-Yoon LEE CEO, ATUS Corporation
+Hae-Kwang LEE CEO, ATUS Corporation

-Jae-Heon DO Non-executive Direct
+Jae-Hyeon DO Non-executive Director

-(Director, aSSIST)
+(aSSIST)

 Yong-Joo CHOI Non-executive Director

-(Dean, aSSIST)
+(aSSIST)

-Song-Ja KIM Auditor
+Eun-Joong KIM Auditor (서울경제경영)

-■ General Meetings of Shareholders
+General Meetings of Shareholders